klauskpm/labuz/projects/ng-rapi/README.md

 ## ng-rapi
-A REST API for Angular applications.
+A REST API library for Angular applications.